Scott Halberstadt

-Scott Halberstadt (born August 17, 1976) is an American data analyst and former actor.
-He is best known for playing roles in multiple Nickelodeon shows, most notably as Eric on Drake & Josh, and was typically typecast into a "nerdy" role in his film, television, and advertising credits.
-According to Scott, his acting career ended in 2010 after his son was born.
+Scott Halberstadt (born August 17, 1976) is an American former actor.
+He is best known for playing roles in multiple Nickelodeon shows, most notably as Eric on Drake & Josh.
+Halberstadt announced his retirement from acting in 2013.

-Early life and career
+Early life

-Halberstadt was born in Connersville, Indiana, to Fred and Gayle Halberstadt (nee Mikesell).
-He graduated from Connersville High School and attended Ball State University, studying theatre.
+Halberstadt was born in Connersville, Indiana, to Fred (1939–2010) and Gayle Halberstadt (née Mikesell).
+He graduated from Connersville High School and attended Ball State University, studying theater.

+Career

 Film

 Halberstadt's first acting credit is as "Jared" in the 2002 paintball film In Your Face.
 His next film role was in the 2006 picture Grandma's Boy, where he played a tester who challenges Jeff (Nick Swardson) to a game of Dance Dance Revolution.
-Widely unknown, that year he also was credited as a pimply casino employee in Smokin' Aces.
+He also portrayed a pimply casino employee in Smokin' Aces.

 Television

 Halberstadt had a recurring role as Eric on the Nickelodeon series Drake & Josh from 2004 to 2007.
 His other television credits include minor roles in episodes of All That (2000, 2004), The Guardian (2003), Half & Half (2004), The Suite Life of Zack & Cody (2006) and others.
-He made a cameo appearance in iCarlys "iStart a Fan War", playing Eric (from the Drake & Josh series), alongside Alec Medlock and Jake Farrow, who also made cameos as their related Drake and Josh characters.
+He made a cameo appearance in iCarlys "iStart a Fan War", playing Eric (from the Drake & Josh series), alongside Alec Medlock and Jake Farrow.

-Advertising

-Halberstadt appeared in some number of Alltel Wireless television commercials representing the rival AT&T/Cingular Wireless company, as well as seen in commercial spots for Capital One credit cards.
-Halberstadt also starred in an advert for Fry's Electronics.
-Consisting of a robot girlfriend getting updates from her boyfriend, played by Scott.

 Personal life

-Halberstadt is married and has one son born in 2010, as well as a daughter born in 2014.
-Since 2012, his career has been mostly in data analysis, business intelligence, and management.
-He currently lives in Chicago and has worked at the IT services firm DI Squared since 2019.
+Since 2012, Halberstadt's career has been mostly in data analysis, business intelligence, and management.
+He currently lives in Homer Glen, Illinois with his wife Kate Lee, who he wed in 2008, and their two children.